We’ve got some strange ways of dealing with bad thoughts.

 There are other ways of dealing with it, too.

-Again, I’m not getting indignant here.
-I love dark humor — shocklingly bleak humor, in fact.
+I love dark humor — shockingly bleak humor, in fact.
 It’s my way of dealing with the fact that people get mauled and eaten by alligators (and other people) every day on this earth, and that’s what’s been happening for hundreds of thousands of years.
 If you don’t go a little crazy and laugh about it now and then, you’ll go a lot crazy and do something much worse.

-They didn’t know they were inventing a genre.
+At the time, Crane and Bierce didn’t realize they were co-inventing the 20th-century horror genre.
 They were writing about war; about the things they’d seen; the things they thought about at night and saw in their dreams.
 Invisible monsters that flew out of the woods and left bodies in ribbons.

 And then there are the older stories.